 Connecting to the APIs using tokens

-- Sign up for a developer agreement
+- Sign up for a free developer agreement

 After registering you will receive an e-mail with login credentials for your new developer agreement.